syncfusion-content/xamarin-docs/Xamarin/SfGradientView/Getting-started.md

 ![Xamarin Forms SfGradientView Nuget reference](images/Adding SfGradientView reference.png)

-N> Install the same version of SfGradientView NuGet in all the projects.
+N> Install the same version of Syncfusion.Core.XForms NuGet in all the projects.

 **Method 2: Adding SfGradientView reference from toolbox**